SEEDFOOD: Functional and palatable plant seed storage proteins for sustainable foods

 Theme leader, Professor Taco Nicolai, ULM

-Professor Wender Bredie, UCPH FOOD
+Professor, Wender Bredie, UCPH FOOD